-My 97 year old mother, who is in a nursing home, is more tired and feeling unwell.
+My 97-year-old mother, who is in a nursing home, is more tired and feeling unwell.
 A blood test has shown she has likely got multiple myeloma.
 She had left-sided paralysis from a stroke six years ago.
 She cannot speak, and she is slow in understanding and writing, but she has no dementia.
-She also has atrial fibrillation from 12 years.
+She also has had atrial fibrillation for 12 years.
 Usually, she is alert and enjoys life with what she has.
 A bone marrow biopsy would be too nasty and cruel for her, so our physician and I have ruled it out.
 The physician can only offer palliative care, and maybe a blood transfusion if she gets anemic.
-I have been researching other alternative supplementation to help her.
+I have been researching other alternative supplements to help her.

 The physician is reluctant to refer her to a hematologist, but I think she should be referred just to get an expert assessment and possibly other tests, even though she cannot have a bone marrow biopsy.
 Could more be done to help with diagnosis and determining what stage of cancer she is at, or if she has MGUS or smoldering multiple myeloma through a hematologist referral?
 What do you think?
 Do you have a particular view of the blood results?
 Are there any more interpretations to be had?
 Weirdly, the physician also says you have to do a bone marrow biopsy to refer her to the hematologist.
 But my understanding is the physician refers to the hematologist, who then orders a bone marrow biopsy, right?
 I think they are just fobbing me off because she is old.